SafetyPrompts Logo

 Added to SafetyPrompts.com on 23.12.2023.

 2,000 conversations.
 Each conversation is a user prompt with a safe model response.
 SafetyInstructions was created to fine-tune LLMs to be safer.
 The dataset language is English.
 Dataset entries were created in a hybrid fashion: prompts sampled form AnthropicRedTeam, responses generated by gpt-3.5-turbo.
-The dataset license is not specified.
+The dataset license is CC BY-NC 4.0.

 Other notes: